 - 2 cups Carnaroli rice Available here.

-- 6 cups Chicken and Mushroom Broth Available here or Homemade Chicken Broth
+- 6 cups chicken bone broth Available here or Homemade Chicken Broth

 - 1 tablespoon fresh thyme leaves